 - ¼ teaspoon cinnamon

 - Preheat the oven to 350F and prep/line a 8" square baking dish with parchment paper.

-- Combine all the dry ingredients — 2 cups flour, 1 tsp baking powder, 1/2 tsp salt, and 1 tbsp chai spice — in a separate bowl and whisk together.
+- Combine all the dry ingredients -- 2 cups flour, 1 teaspoon baking powder, ½ teaspoon salt, and 1 tablespoon chai spice -- in a separate bowl and whisk together.

-- Cream the 1 cup of coconut oil and 1 1/4 cup of sugar in the bowl of a stand mixer.
-Add in the 2 flax eggs and 1 tbsp vanilla; beat a few times to combine.
+- Cream the 1 cup of coconut oil and 1 ¼ cup of sugar in the bowl of a stand mixer.
+Add in the 2 flax eggs and 1 tablespoon vanilla; beat a few times to combine.